Understanding 3 and 2/3 as a Decimal: A practical guide

 Understanding Mixed Numbers and Fractions

 Before we begin the conversion, let's briefly review the concept of mixed numbers and fractions.
-A mixed number, like 3 and 2/3, combines a whole number (3 in this case) and a proper fraction (2/3).
+Also, a mixed number, like 3 and 2/3, combines a whole number (3 in this case) and a proper fraction (2/3).
 A fraction, like 2/3, represents a part of a whole, where the top number (numerator) indicates the number of parts we have, and the bottom number (denominator) indicates the total number of parts the whole is divided into.

 Method 1: Converting the Fraction to a Decimal, then Adding the Whole Number